dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/performance/proposal.md

 # Measuring Analyzer Performance

-Now that analyzer are part of the build we need a mechanism to track their performance across releases as well as build confidence regarding their use in the SDK.
+Now that analyzers are part of the build we need a mechanism to track their performance across releases as well as build confidence regarding their use in the SDK.

 ## Goals